Łódź–Tuplice railway: History

 The line consists of sections built during the 19th century and early 20th century, during the period of the Partitions of Poland opened in parts of the country which were under Prussia and former lands of Congress Poland, which was part of the Russian Empire.

 The first section was opened in Prussian controlled Silesia by the Lower Silesian branch line Railway (Niederschlesische Zweigbahn) company on 1 October 1846, running between Głogów (Glogau) and Żagań (Sagan).
 On 30 December 1857, the Wrocław-Poznań-Głogów Railway (Breslau-Posen-Glogauer Eisenbahn) opened the stretch from Leszno (Lissa) in the Grand Duchy of Poznań to Grodziec Mały (Klein Gräditz) across the Odra river from Głogów, and on 18 May 1858 the subsequent section to Głogów, along with a bridge over the Odra.
-The next section was opened by Lower Silesian-Mark Railway (Niederschlesisch-Märkische Eisenbahn) on 31 December 1871, from Żegań to Żary (Sorau).
-Half-a-year later, on 30 June 1872, the Halle-Sorau-Guben Railway extended its railway from Cottbus to Forst and across the Nysa Łużycka into Żary.
+The next section was opened by the Lower Silesian branch line Railway Railway on 31 December 1871, from Żegań to Żary (Sorau).
+Half-a-year later, on 30 June 1872, the Halle-Sorau-Guben Railway extended its railway from Forst across the Nysa Łużycka to Żary.

 In 1888, all railways in Prussia were nationalized, and a new section from Leszno to Ostrów Wielkopolski (Ostrowo) was opened on 1 October.
 The final Prussian section of the railway line was opened on 14 February 1896, from Ostrów Wielkopolski to Nowe Skalmierzyce (Neu Skalmierschütz), near the Russian-Prussian border.

 In Russian Empire, the first section of the line was opened 15 November 1902, as part of Warsaw-Kalisz Railway, between the Łódź Kaliska station in Łódź and Kalisz.
 Unlike the Prussian railways, this section was built with the Russian broad gauge, which at the time had track gauge of 1,524 mm instead of the standard gauge of 1,435 mm.
 On 28 October 1906, a follow-up section to Nowe Skalmierzyce was built, along with new border station.

 Track gauge was unified during World War I by the German military.
 Following the reestablishment of an independent Polish state in the aftermath of the war, and the victorious Greater Poland uprising, the part of the line from Łódź to Leszno came under control of the Second Polish Republic, while a segment from Wschowa remained in German hands until Germany's defeat in World War II.

 In the 1930s the line received a connection with the newly built Coal Trunk-Line, with a major junction in Karsznice, southeast to Zduńska Wola.

 During World War II the railway's route was changed between Czekanów and Ostrów Wielkopolski, as well as on the Durzyn - Krotoszyn - Osusz section, where the Krotoszyn station was excluded from the line, and the former tracks leading to the station became the connectors with the main line.

 The line was partially electrified in 1965, starting with the section from Łódź to Zduńska Wola.
 In 1973 the overhead wires were installed up to Sieradz station, followed 2 years later to Ostrów Wielkopolski, and in 1987 the section to Durzyn branch post, along with connector rail to Krotoszyn station, was electrified.